Project properties

 - Do ravens show temporal rhythms in their foraging behaviour?

-Next to GPS data, there is also a database available with ringing and resighting data, which, for example, could be used to compare recapture/survival between tagged and ringed birds.
+Next to GPS data, there is also a database available with ringing and resighting data, which can be analyzed.

 For this project, we work together with Ravenwerkgroep Nederland, and if desired, there is the opportunity to join ringing events in spring.